rubrikinc/rubrik-extension-for-vcd/docs/quick-start.md

 Since the vCD portal generates a token from the credentials entered, we can use Rubrik Multi-Tenancy to control features and access to various features.

 It's recommended that if SLAs are to be restricted the credentials for the Tenant should also be restricted to their Archival Targers, SLAs and VMs within Rubrik.

-This is outlined in the Rubrik User Guide Chapter 4 - Multitenant Organizations.
-We will use the user's existing permissions from vCloud Director to ensure we remain compliant with the existing RBAC models.
+This is outlined in the Rubrik User Guide `Chapter 4 - Multitenant Organizations`.
+The plug-in will use the user's existing permissions from vCD to ensure we remain compliant with the existing RBAC models.